Brief Explanation of The Fibonacci Sequence

 Described by the famous Italian mathematician Leonardo Fibonacci in 1202, the Fibonacci sequence describes a series of numbers that grows in perfect symmetry by adding together the previous two numbers within the sequence.
 The sequences are prevalent both in nature and in classic architectural design and create geometrically flawless patterns and proportions that relate to the Fibonacci Spiral.

 Why The Nautilus Shell is Dr. Denton’s Logo

-Dr. Denton chose the nautilus shell for his logo design of his cosmetic procedure business because of its beauty and balance and because of the symbolic relationship between facial plastic surgery and the Fibonacci sequence.
-The shell of the nautilus – an ocean online drugstore australia dwelling cephalopod – is an example of the Fibonacci Spiral occurring in nature.
+Dr. Denton chose the nautilus shell as the logo design of his cosmetic procedure clinic because of its beauty and balance and due to the symbolic relationship between facial plastic surgery and Fibonacci’s sequence.
+The shell of the nautilus – an ocean-dwelling cephalopod – is an example of the Fibonacci Spiral occurring in nature.
 Incidentally, the nautilus shell also happens to mimic the letter “D”.

 Every human has two hands, each one of these has five fingers, each finger has three parts which are separated by two knuckles.
-All of these numbers fit into the Fibonacci sequence.
+All of these numbers fit into Fibonacci’s sequence.

-Architectural drawing for the new Engineering Plaza at Cal Poly with a design based on the Fibonacci Sequence.
+Architectural drawing for the new Engineering Plaza at Cal Poly with a design based on Fibonacci’s Sequence.